 Elisabeth Concert hall Antwerp

-The Royal Zoological Society of Antwerp developed the idea to build a new concert and congress and asked the Vlaams Bouwmeester (Flanders Government Architect) in 2009 to organize a European Open call.
-After the procedure and jury, Ian Simpson design team from Manchester was chosen.
+The Royal Zoological Society of Antwerp developed the idea of building a new concert and congress hall and asked the Vlaams Bouwmeester (Flanders Government Architect) in 2009 to organize a European Open call.
+After the procedure, the jury identified, Ian Simpson’s design team from Manchester as best candidate.
 He created an inspiring, flexible and powerful building with great attention to energy conservation.
 The building is bright and elegant and relates with the existing historic buildings and the Astridplein.
-Simpson is collaborating with world authority in acoustics, Kirkegaard Associates (Chicago).
+Simpson collaborated with world authority in acoustics, Kirkegaard Associates (Chicago).